xpsi-group/xpsi/docs/source/install.rst

 Conda Environment
 ^^^^^^^^^^^^^^^^^

-In the source directory we provide a dependency file ``environment.yml`` that installs the Python packages required for full functionality of X-PSI.
+In the source directory we provide a dependency file ``basic_environment.yml`` that installs the Python packages required for basic functionality of X-PSI.
 Its contents are:

 .. code-block:: bash